 The City of Stonnington is known for its tree lined streets and established parks and gardens.

-The urban forest
+Our urban forest

-An urban forest is all the trees, shrubs and other vegetation growing across public and private land – including parks, reserves, private gardens, along railways and waterways, street trees and other green infrastructure such as green roofs and walls.
+An urban forest is defined as all the trees, shrubs and other vegetation growing across public and private land – including parks, reserves, private gardens, along railways and waterways, street trees and other green infrastructure such as green roofs and walls.

 Trees provide shade, places for recreation and a sense of place and heritage.
 They also cool the city, capture rain, slow stormwater and provide habitat for birds and other animals.

-Large green spaces, like parks and gardens, are cooler than surrounding streets, especially if these areas are irrigated.
+Large green spaces, like parks and gardens, are cooler than surrounding streets, especially if the areas are irrigated.

 Biodiversity in the urban forest